X

 View details

-Valve's Steam Deck is a remarkable piece of hardware that delivers PC gaming into the palm of your hand.
-Though this sounds incredible, it does have shortcomings, which, however, can be improved with a few simple accessories.
+Valve's Steam Deck is a remarkable piece of hardware that puts PC gaming in the palm of your hand.
+It sounds incredible, but it does have shortcomings. but those shortcomings can be improved with a few simple accessories.
 The best Steam Deck accessories will ensure you're never out of battery and don't have to worry about the screen picking up any unsightly scratches.

 Read more: Steam Deck Review: This Handheld Gaming PC Surprised Me, in Ways Both Good and Bad